ashamadguni-unbxd/autosuggest-js-sdk-docs/docs/getting-started.md

 ## Prerequisite

-Before integrating the Autosuggest SDK, ensure the following:
+Before integrating the new Autosuggest SDK, ensure the following:

 - You have completed the **self-serve FTU flow**
 - Your feed is successfully uploaded and indexed